cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

 A core principle of [HATEOAS](https://spring.io/understanding/HATEOAS) (Hypermedia as the Engine of Application State) is that resources should be discoverable through the publication of links that point to the available resources.
 There are a few competing de-facto standards of how to represent links in JSON.
 By default, Spring Data REST uses HAL to render responses.
 HAL defines links to be contained in a property of the returned document.

-If you can remember from <i class="blue">Listing 1: build.gradle</i>, we have added a Gradle runtime dependency for browsing Spring Data REST repositories in your Web browser It is an API browser for the hal+json media type.
+If you can remember from <i class="blue">Listing 1: build.gradle</i>, we have added a Gradle runtime dependency for browsing Spring Data REST repositories in your Web browser.
+It is an [API browser](https://github.com/mikekelly/hal-browser) for the <i class="blue">hal+json</i> media type.

-When you point your browser to location: http://localhost:9000/api/opentravel/, you should see something similar to below.
+When you point your browser to location: <i class="blue">http://localhost:9000/api/opentravel/</i>, you should see something similar to below.
 The HAL Browser makes for quite a nice Wanderlust REST API documentation, by listing: links, headers, URI templates, response body.

 <img class="img-responsive" src="{{ site.baseurl }}/img/posts/wanderlust-api/HAL_Browser.png" alt="Learn more of the REST API with the HAL browser"/>